Pinching-Antenna Systems-Enabled Multi-User Communications: Transmission Structures and Beamforming Optimization: Introduction

 \subsection{Motivations and Contributions}

 By substituting conventional antenna elements with waveguides and radiating signals via activated PAs, the pinching beamforming in PASS can unlock additional spatial degrees of freedom (DoFs).
 However, existing literatures predominantly focus on the single-waveguide design for PASS.
 To support multi-user/multi-data stream transmission, multi-waveguide PASS should be employed, where each waveguide is connected with one RF chain to exploit the baseband signal processing capability.
+The authors in~\cite{shan2025multigroup} investigated the piniching beamforming in multi-waveguide PASS for supporting muti-group multicast communications.
+However, the systematical tansmission structure design was not discussed.
 Although the baseband signal processing provides more DoFs, it leads to potential high computational complexity.
 To strike an appropriate trade-off between system performance and implementation complexity, it is imperative to devise customized transmission structures tailored for multi-waveguide PASS.
 This provides the primary motivation of this work.

 To address the above issues, in this paper, we propose three basic transmission structures for PASS and study the joint baseband signal processing and pinching beamforming design for a general multi-group multicast communication system.
 The main contributions of this work are summarized as follows. \begin{itemize} \item We propose three basic transmission structures for PASS, namely, \textit{waveguide multiplexing (WM)}, \textit{waveguide division (WD)}, and \textit{waveguide switching (WS)}, and discuss the corresponding benefits and drawbacks. \item Building upon the proposed transmission structures, we investigate the joint baseband processing and beamforming design for the multi-group multicast communication system, with the unicast communication acting as a special case.
 A max-min fairness (MMF) optimization problem is formulated for each of the proposed structure, subject to the maximum transmit power constraint. \item For WM, we invoke the penalty dual decomposition (PDD) method for solving the highly-coupled and non-convex MMF problem incorporating complex exponential and fractional terms.
 In particular, we employ the augmented Lagrangian relaxation to alleviate the stringent coupling constraints.
 Then, the alternating optimization (AO) is applied for iteratively solving the decomposed subproblems.
 Furthermore, we extend the proposed PDD algorithm to solve the MMF problems for both WD and WS.
 For the unicast case under WS, we also introduce a low-complexity algorithm to concurrently align the received signal phases and minimize the large-scale path loss for each individual user.